 - You need a camera that has more than “auto” mode, as being able to control various settings is essential.

 - Start with these manual settings: Turn your aperture as low as possible (f4, or f2.8 if you can) to let in as much light as possible.
-Adjust your ISO will starting with 3200-6400.
+Adjust your ISO to start at 3200-6400.
 Turn the white balance to “daylight”, and shutter speed to a 5-15 second exposure.
 Take a couple of shots that way, and then adjust if necessary.
 If the aurora is very bright and active, then you’ll want to reduce your ISO and/or shutter speed.

 - To add some dimension, focus your camera on the closest interesting element.
 Perhaps a person standing in front, or maybe a fence post or a tree.
 If that is not available or you want to get the sky on its own, then focus on the brightest star or planet in the sky.